For some, knowing there is a clear cause of their symptoms can come as a relief. For others, the diagnosis is like a thunderbolt.

 You will find information within our branch pages to find out how we can support you and who you should contact.
-For example you can read some helpful advice on what to do after receiving the diagnosis on our Useful information page.

 Try to explore available statutory services as soon as possible after diagnosis.
 This will help you to maintain the best possible quality of life.

 We also encourage everyone newly diagnosed to contact MND Connect, the MND Association helpline.
 They can help assess your support needs.